d4n3sh/thedaneshproject/content/posts/2008-07-18-how-to-find-a-programs-process-id-pid.md

 ---
 Here's an easy way to get the pid of a running process.

-Running the &#8220;pidof&#8221; command will return the pid(s) for a running program.
+Running the "pidof" command will return the pid(s) for a running program.
 See sample below,

 `danny@pandora:~> pidof syslog-ng<br />
 2043<br />